 1) Cover webcams

-The simplest and most straightforward solution is to put a removable sticker or tape over your webcam when you are not using it.
+The most straightforward solution is to put a removable sticker or tape over your webcam when you are not using it.
 If you have a separate webcam, then turn it off when you are not using it.
 Disconnect the camera.
 Turn off your laptop when not in use.

 2) Supervise children’s computer or device usage